The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 Sexual assault can happen to anyone, any time, and any place.
 Recognizing that cultural norms and laws differ from country to country, it is critical that grantees seek advice from their Commission or Embassy about how best to proceed in the aftermath of any kind of assault.
 Grantees should also avail themselves of counseling and medical assistance provided by the Fulbright Program.
 The checklist below is typical of the kind of actions a grantee should consider in cases of assault.

-1. Make sure you have reached a safe place and you are out of danger.
+1. Make sure you have reached a safe place and out of danger.
 Call a friend to take you home or go to their place.

 2. Contact your Fulbright Commission or Embassy point of contact.
 These phone numbers will be provided to you on your arrival.